Nivaslak/finalCapstone/README.md

 3. Plot a scatter plot of age vs. spending score
 4. Fit a linear regression model to the data
 5. Make predictions on the input data
-6. Plot the best fit line:
+6. Plot the best fit line
-7. Show the plot:
+7. Show the plot